Hong Kong riot police teargas, chase protesters, residents jeer officers

 Elsewhere in the city, protesters staged peaceful sit-ins at five metro stations.

-Protesters are angry that police did not act quickly enough to protect pro-democracy activists and commuters from the July 21 gang assault at the Yeun Long metro, and at what they say is a slow investigation into the incident.
+Protesters are angry that police did not act quickly enough to protect pro-democracy activists and commuters from the July 21 gang assault at the Yuen Long metro, and at what they say is a slow investigation into the incident.

 Police have arrested 34 people and charged six.